 In this page:

-According to some art historians the Teatro delle Acque, i.e. a large nymphaeum similar to those of the ancient Romans decorated with artificial caves and statues, was designed as early as 1590, so it precedes those of the other villas.
+According to some art historians the Teatro delle Acque, i.e. a large nymphaeum similar to those of the ancient Romans, which was decorated with artificial caves and statues, was designed as early as 1590, so it precedes those of the other villas.

 Elisabetta Borghese Aldobrandini and her husband Filippo Lancellotti bought the villa in 1866 and a few years later they bought Villa La Rufinella (aka Tuscolana), an adjoining property with a very large garden.
 In 1877 they built a grand entrance which gave access to both villas.
 Today this section of the property is a public park known as Giardino dell'Ombrellino.